profesia/psr15-symfony-bundle/docs/02-configuration.md

         - `append *` - array of middleware items to be appended to the referenced middleware chain

 Options marked with * character are fully optional.

+## Condition config explained
+The bundle currently supports 2 variants of assigning a specific middleware chain to application:
+- by **Route**
+- by **Path**
+For both variants the FCFS rule will be applied: conditions with a same definition as an already defined middleware chain will be discarded.
+### Route
+You have to supply existing route name defined in your application.
+Route name existence will be checked upon registration to middleware resolver.

+Magic:
+- Upon registering condition with route name `*` any route can be matched during the middleware resolving process.
+Condition list has to be empty to accept this magic route name, otherwise it will be ignored.
+All of the following route name rules will be ignored.
+### Path
+You have to supply application path start at which middleware chain should be triggered.
+Condition variant support usage of the `method` key for further specification of the HTTP method.
+If omitted, condition will be triggered on any HTTP method.